 Just let me dream on, oh just let me sway

 While the sweet violins and the saxophones play

-The resolving lines of the verse expands our view of the scene to include the other—a faceless, nameless woman he can turn to for a moment of false comfort:
+The resolution lines of the verse expand our view of the scene to include the other—a faceless, nameless woman he can turn to for a moment of false comfort: